cglouch/snakefish/README.md

 A chess engine created from scratch in Python

 ## Overview
 Snakefish uses a bitboard approach to represent the state of the chess board and to generate possible moves.
 Search is performed using the negamax algorithm with a simple heuristic.
+The name is a play on "Stockfish", a well known chess engine (and "snake", cause, you know, Python).

 Check out a sample game I played against Snakefish here!